We understand how important your property is to you and share your excitement when it comes to improving your lifestyle through great architecture.

 Some companies offer fee packages which may give the client a better initial idea of costs but are not tailored to individual projects which may mean the client could lose value for money paying for services that are not necessarily required.

-At Studio J, following an initial free consultation with the client, we will provide a written scope of works showing the breakdown of services provided, their associated costs and when payment would be expected.
+At Studio J, following an initial consultation with the client, we will provide a detailed written scope of works showing the breakdown of services provided, their associated costs and when payment would be expected.
 This means there will be no unexpected hidden costs to the client.
 If initially it is not clear how the project will proceed, or the client wishes, we can provide an hourly rate of £60 – £90 p/h depending on the work involved.
 For larger projects, should the client prefer, a percentage cost can be agreed.

 When choosing an Architect, like with most things, the cheapest is not always the best option to go for.
 Make sure you know fully what you are paying for and that it is appropriate for your needs.